pjeby/uneventful/README.md

 - If you're in the body of a `start()` function, that job is active
 - if you're in the body of a `start()`-ed *generator* function, the same applies, but also any generator functions you `yield *` to in the generator function will still have the job active.
 - Callbacks **must** be wrapped with `restarting()` or a job's `.bind()` method (or invoked via a job's `.run()` method) in order to have a job active.
-- If you're in a function directly called from an any place where there's an active job, that job is still active.
+- If you're in a (non-async) function directly called from an any place where there's an active job, that job is still active.

 Early versions of Uneventful also tried to automatically wrap event handlers to run in their owning jobs, but it turned out that this is fairly wasteful in practice!
 Most event handlers are defined inside of jobs, and so have easy access to their job instance in a variable (as provided by `start()`).
 So they can explicitly target `job.start()` or `job.must()` to create subjobs or register cleanups, etc., without needing an implicit current job.